wssccc/ngscript/README.md

 Use `mvn test -DfailIfNoTests=false -Dtest=org.ngscript.TestRoseRenderer` to run the rose renderer test.

 An interactive online demo is available at https://shell.ngscript.org/.
+``
 ## Introduction
 ngscript is an embedded script language for Java.
-It's a javascript-like language, with some impressive improvements, such as coroutine and tail call optimization(exprimental).
+It's a javascript-like language, with some impressive improvements, such as coroutine and tail call optimization(experimental).

-## Language Referreces
+## Language References

 ### Define variable
 To define a variable, use `var` statement.